Rajpratik71/Mininet-wiki/Mininet-Community-Extensions-and-Packages.md

 (Note that one of the GSoC participants is prototyping a PyPI-like repository for Mininet-compatible Python packages, so that may be available in the future!)

+If links are broken, please fix them - thanks!

 #### Mininet Installation Packages for Other OSes

 * RHEL/Scientific 6: http://puias.princeton.edu/data/puias/computational/6/SRPMS/mininet-2.0.0-2.puias6.src.rpm